 Burris is a sleeper company when it comes to optics.
-Many people know the optics industry very well recommend Burris highly, but they don’t get the same press and recognition as companies like Leupold or Nikon.
+Many people who know the optics industry very well recommend Burris highly, but they don’t get the same press and recognition as companies like Leupold or Nikon.

-Combined that BDC reticle with the excellent target turrets and adjustable magnification and you get a potent, high quality solution for a Ruger 10/22 Optic.
+Combine that BDC reticle with the excellent target turrets and adjustable magnification and you get a potent, high quality solution for a Ruger 10/22 Optic.
 Ready for just about anything, this is a favorite online with almost perfect reviews and recommendations.

 4 Bushnell Optics Drop Zone-22 BDC Rimfire Reticle Riflescope

 While this rifle scope is on the larger side for a Ruger 10/22, mainly because it was designed for modern sporting rifles rather than rifles chambered for rimfire cartridges, it does a fine job of allowing you to shoot at long distances with the simplicity of a fixed power scope.